iq-motion-control/iq-module-communication-doc/docs/manual/manual_safety_systems.rst

 .. danger::

-    The following examples are meant for demonstration only. **We recommend using 100V/s as the minimum value for practical applications.**
+    The following examples are meant for demonstration only, practical slew rates are typically much higher. **Slew rates below 100 V/s should not generally be used for drone applications**.
+We recommend trying slew rates at or above 100 V/s if you are exploring using slew rates with a drone.

 1. Slew limiting disabled